BahlaiLab/Policies/letter_to_prospective_student.md

 https://github.com/BahlaiLab/Managing_expectations_EAGER

 If you find you’re interested in pursuing a graduate program with me after looking at these materials, please drop me an email!
-I’m happy to set up a meeting to talk about our mutual interests, our program, and the application process.
+If we find there are significant synergies between my research and your goals, I’m happy to set up a meeting to talk about our program and the application process.

 My best,